Short

 science convinced Bob that he didn't want to become a professor.

-- After leaving Berkeley in '93 he returned to Oracle where he still
+- After leaving Berkeley in '93 he returned to Oracle.
+Justine married

 - Bob and Justine had a girl in '98, a boy in '00, and another girl